Proton: History

+When Rutherford described his results at the British Association for the Advancement of Science August 1920 he was asked by Oliver Lodge for a new name for the positive hydrogen nucleus to avoid confusion with the neutral hydrogen atom.
+Rutherford initially suggested both proton (the neuter singular of the Greek word for "first", πρῶτον) and prouton (after Prout).
+Rutherford later reported that the meeting had accepted his suggestion that the hydrogen nucleus be named the "proton", following Prout's word "protyle".
+The first use of the word "proton" in the scientific literature appeared in 1920.

 Rutherford initially assumed that the alpha particle merely knocked a proton out of nitrogen, turning it into carbon.
 Patrick Blackett's cloud chamber images in 1925 demonstrated that the alpha particle was absorbed.
 If the alpha particle were not absorbed, then 3 charged particles, a negatively charged carbon, a proton, and an alpha particle, would be expected.
 The 3 charged particles would create three tracks in the cloud chamber, but only 2 tracks in the cloud chamber were observed.
 Blackett proposed that the alpha particle is absorbed by the nitrogen atom.
 Heavy oxygen (^{17}O), not carbon, was the product.
 This was the first reported nuclear reaction, ^{14}N + α → ^{17}O + p.

-Rutherford knew hydrogen to be the simplest and lightest element and was influenced by Prout's hypothesis that hydrogen was the building block of all elements.
-Discovery that the hydrogen nucleus is present in other nuclei as an elementary particle led Rutherford to give the hydrogen nucleus H+ a special name as a particle, since he suspected that hydrogen, the lightest element, contained only one of these particles.
-He named this new fundamental building block of the nucleus the proton, after the neuter singular of the Greek word for "first", πρῶτον.
-However, Rutherford also had in mind the word protyle as used by Prout.
-Rutherford spoke at the British Association for the Advancement of Science at its Cardiff meeting beginning 24 August 1920.
-At the meeting, he was asked by Oliver Lodge for a new name for the positive hydrogen nucleus to avoid confusion with the neutral hydrogen atom.
-He initially suggested both proton and prouton (after Prout).
-Rutherford later reported that the meeting had accepted his suggestion that the hydrogen nucleus be named the "proton", following Prout's word "protyle".
-The first use of the word "proton" in the scientific literature appeared in 1920.